|

 upon the written case, as put.
 It is a contest between ‘A’ and ‘B’

+not an investigation by the adjudicator.
 Why Adjudication?
 British Construction offers its customers

 great flexibility.
 Many a construction project is designed and